Open Source IoT platform alternatives for Google IoT, avoiding pitfalls

 If you are a small or medium enterprise and are happy to tie yourself to a subscription model to get you quickly started, and if you are aware of a potential nickel and dime approach while needing larger scale and more features, ThingsBoard is what you might want to look at.

 If you are a medium enterprise and care about future independence while building your own IoT team, you need a commercially proven and full open source to keep the freedom to move.
 Also the team should be seasoned working with large enterprises.
-OpenRemote, with its roots in JBoss, is your best choice.
+OpenRemote, with its roots in JBoss and RedHat, is your best choice.